zaphodbeeblebrox3rd/venvoy/README.md

 - Docker team for the containerization platform
 - Python Software Foundation for the language
+- R Core Team for the R language and statistical computing environment
 - Anaconda team for miniconda
 - All contributors and users of venvoy